United States occupation of Haiti: Human rights abuses

-The United States Marines ruled Haiti as a military regime using a constant state of martial law, operating the newly created Haitian gendarmerie to suppress Haitians who opposed occupation.
+The Marines ruled Haiti as a military regime using a constant state of martial law, operating the Haitian Gendarmerie to suppress Haitians who opposed occupation.
 Between 1915 and 1930, Haitians represented only about 35–40% of officers in the gendarmes.
-During the occupation of Haiti by the United States, human rights abuses were committed against the native Haitian population.
-Such actions involved censorship, concentration camps, forced labor, racial segregation, religious persecution of Haitian Vodou practitioners and torture.
+Human rights abuses were committed against the native Haitian population.
+Such actions involved censorship, concentration camps, forced labor, racial segregation, religious persecution of Haitian Vodou practitioners, and torture.

-Overall, American troops and the Haitian gendarmerie killed several thousand Haitian civilians during the rebellions between 1915 and 1920, though the exact death toll is unknown.
-During Senate hearings in 1921, the commandant of the Marine Corps reported that, in the 20 months of active unrest, 2,250 Haitian rebels had been killed.
-However, in a report to the Secretary of the Navy, he reported the death toll as being 3,250.
+Overall, American troops and the Haitian Gendarmerie killed several thousand Haitian civilians during the rebellions between 1915 and 1920, though the exact death toll is unknown.
+During Senate hearings in 1921, the commandant of the Marine Corps reported that in the 20 months of active unrest, 2,250 Haitian rebels had been killed.
+However, in a report to the Secretary of the Navy, he reported the death toll as 3,250.
 According to Haitian American academic Michel-Rolph Trouillot, about 5,500 Haitians died in labor camps alone.
-Haitian historian Roger Gaillard, estimated that in total, including rebel combatants and civilians, at least 15,000 Haitians were killed throughout the occupation.
+Haitian historian Roger Gaillard estimates that including rebel combatants and civilians, at least 15,000 Haitians were killed throughout the occupation.
 According to Paul Farmer, the higher estimates are not supported by most historians outside Haiti.

-American troops also performed union-busting actions, often for American businesses like the Haitian American Sugar Company, the Haitian American Development Corporation and National City Bank of New York.
+American troops also performed union-busting actions, often for American businesses like the Haitian American Sugar Company, the Haitian American Development Corporation, and National City Bank of New York.